kartikprabhu20/YourEuro/docs/_posts/2019-06-25-BetaPrototype.md

 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/4_wbt_1.png?raw=true" style="width:100%">

 <h3>2.
 DetailsInputActivity: Field inputs</h3><br>
-<p>The core page of out app where user enters the transaction details.
-Since we do not have edit screen as of now, we want to make sure user enters all the mandatory field before saving it.
-In case any field is untouched, then we throw and error and indicate to the user to fill it.
+<p>The core page of our app where user enters the transaction details.
+Since we do not have edit screen as of now, we want to make sure user enters all the mandatory fields before saving it.
+In case any field is untouched, then we throw an error and indicate to the user to fill it.
 We have five mandatory fields and for simplicity sake we have tested 2 scenarios where all the details are filled in one case and some of the fields are not changed in the other case. </p>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/4_wbt_2.jpeg?raw=true" style="width:100%">

 <h3>3.
 CategoryActivity: New custom category name</h3><br>
-<p>This is a unique scenario where the 'Save' but is enabled or disabled dynamically with respect to the custom category name.
+<p>This is a unique scenario where the 'Save' button is enabled or disabled dynamically with respect to the custom category name.
 The save button is enabled only when the text field is not empty and an icon is selected.
 Thus we have 2 test scenarios for the same.</p>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/4_wbt_3.jpeg?raw=true" style="width:100%">

 <h3>4.
 Security Settings: Setting new PIN</h3><br>
 <p>In this test case we have considered a parallel event.
 While settings a new pin, the user can either select 'SET' or 'CANCEL' button.
-Hence it the parallel representation.
+Hence it is the parallel representation.
 We have executed 3 test cases for this feature.
 For empty pin, for any pin and for cancel selection.</p>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/4_wbt_4.jpeg?raw=true" style="width:100%">

 <h3>5.
 Statistics Filter: Changing filter fo charts</h3><br>
-<p>Even though this part of the code has a nested IF statements, we consider only the one line in the deepest part which decides which filter to modify.
+<p>Even though this part of the code has a nested IF statements, we consider only the one line in the deepest part that decides which filter to modify.
 Since we have 2 charts we tested it with 2 test cases.</p>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/4_wbt_5.jpeg?raw=true" style="width:100%">